-Belgium is a small country that’s well-served by a modern and comfortable rail system.
-Most people stick to the main cities of Antwerp, Brussels, Brugge, and Ghent — all of which has plenty of train routes every day.
+Belgium is a small country that’s well-served by a modern and comfortable train system.
+Most people stick to the main cities of Antwerp, Brussels, Brugge, and Ghent (all of which have multiple train routes every day) but even smaller towns are connected by rail.
 There is also a separate high-speed train that connects Brussels to a handful of international destinations (Paris, Amsterdam, London, etc.).
-That said, taking the train in Belgium is cheap and easy but in our Belgium Train Guide we’ll cover all its quirks.
+But don’t worry if you have questions because our Belgium Train Guide will cover everything you need to know about buying train tickets in Belgium and how to find the best prices.

 Let’s take a look at the various train ticket options…

-If you buy a round-trip ticket for after 7 pm on a Friday night and return on/before the last train on Sunday then you get the entire journey costs the same as a one-way ticket.
+- Weekend Round Trip Ticket: If you buy a round-trip ticket for a journey after 7 pm on a Friday night and return on/before the last train on Sunday then you get the entire journey costs the same as a one-way ticket.

-Belgium has quite a few high-speed connections to other international cities — most notably are Paris, London, and Amsterdam (but there are connections to just about every major city).
+Belgium has quite a few high-speed connections to other international cities—the most notable destinations are Paris, London, and Amsterdam (but there are connections to just about every major city).

 Where To Buy International Train Tickets

-- The Departures Board: You’ll find your train platform via the departure board at the train station.
-Don’t worry if you don’t see your train because they often only display trains departing within the next 10-20 minutes.
+- Study The Departures Board: You’ll find your train platform via the departure board at the train station.
+Don’t worry if you don’t see your train because they typically only display trains departing within the next 10-20 minutes.

-- Train Delays: Belgium doesn’t have the best record of trains being on-time.
-It’s common for trains to be 10-15 minutes late.
+- Train Delays: Belgium doesn’t have the best record of trains being on time so it’s common for trains to be 10-15 minutes late.

 - Train Schedule: There are two trains every hour that connect Bruges, Ghent, and Brussels.

-- Self-Service Machines Are In English: All the ticket machines (and train station signs) are all in English.
-There is a good chance customer service people also speak English.
+- Self-Service Machines Are In English: All the ticket machines (and train station signs) are in English—there is a good chance customer service people also speak English.

 - Pack A Picnic: You’re allowed to bring your own food and alcohol on trains.
 It’s great for those long train rides.

-- Luggage: There aren’t any weight limits on luggage and you can bring as much as you want (well, as much as you can carry).
+- No Luggage Limits: There aren’t any weight limits on luggage and you can bring as much as you want (well, as much as you can carry).
 Simply bring it on and store it above your head, behind your seat, or in the luggage racks in each car.

 - Open Seating: Domestic trains don’t have assigned seats so sit anywhere.

-- Making Connections: Your trip might require you to change trains along the journey.
-Don’t worry if there isn’t much time between trains as switching trains are usually fairly quick and easy (it’s not like flying).
+- Making Connections: Belgium is a small country so many routes connect through Brussels.
+Don’t worry if there isn’t much time between trains because switching trains is usually fairly quick and easy (it’s not like flying).

 - Get To The Train Station Early: Train stations are usually fairly easy to navigate but they can be a little confusing.